Inducing exceptional points, enhancing plasmon quality and creating correlated plasmon states with modulated Floquet parametric driving: Results

 \subsection{Goldstone-like phonons}

-The crystalline steady state breaks the rotational and translational symmetries of the system.
-In the following, we show that this symmetry breaking manifests itself in the presence of Goldstone-like phonon modes.
+The crystalline steady state breaks the translational symmetry of the system.
+We show here that this breaking of a continuous symmetry manifests itself in the presence of Goldstone-like phonon modes.
+We focus on the strip geometry.